NetFabric/NetFabric.Assertive/README.md

 # NetFabric.Assertive

-This is a minimal assertions library that performs full coverage on any enumerable.
+This is a minimal assertions library that performs full coverage on any enumerable type.

 ## Syntax